Avoiding out of pocket costs

 We have produced a simple checklist to help you find out about any gaps, from your doctor, health fund and hospital.

-So before you begin your treatment or hospital stay, you can feel confident in knowing whether there will be any out of pocket costs and how much they will be.
-Some funds have specific information on their site, or you may have to contact them to obtain details of their gap cover arrangements.
+So before you begin your treatment or hospital stay, you can feel confident in knowing whether there will be any out-of-pocket costs and how much they will be.
+Some funds have information about gap fees on their website.
+Alternatively, contact them directly for details of their gap cover arrangements.